Cult Wines sponsor St Moritz Horseshoe Club & Fine Wine Dinner with Smith Haut Lafitte

 We’re spoilt by Sauternes.
 These heavenly sweet wines cost little and deliver a lot- this was no exception.
 Typical notes of honey, pineapple and apricot mingle with a waxy, herbaceous edge.
 The Bastor 11 gave us everything we wanted, but no more; failing to stand head and shoulders above this albeit delicious crowd.

-A family friend to the Gearings for over 20 years, his role as Commercial Director is to support the business in new areas of opportunity and is a member of the Global Management Team.
+A family friend to the Gearings for over 20 years, his role as Executive Director is to support the business in new areas of opportunity and is a member of the Global Management Team.
 Happy to have left the City, Patrick maintains close relationships with the Square Mile and beyond and is a Trustee of Futures For Kids Charity.
 A self-professed ‘consumer not expert’ in fine wine his tastes are broad but err towards white burgundy, with Domaine Leflavie a particular favourite and Pinot Noir, both old and new world varieties.
 He holds the WSET Level 2 award.

 Outside fine wine Patrick, inevitably, has a great love of food and unlike most of the Cult Wines staff, he does not support any football team but is an avid fan of the oval ball game and is a Harlequins fan.